jschrempp/TOF/TOF/README.md

 # TOF

-A Particle project named TOF.

-Testing the Sparkfun VL53L5CX TOF module.
+Testing the Sparkfun VL53L5CX TOF module with a Particle Photon.

 ## Welcome to your project!